ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 Mbed, libraries and application source code can then select different implementations of drivers based on hardware availability; selectively compile drivers for existing hardware only; or run only the tests that apply to a particular platform.
 The values in `device_has` are available in C, C++ and assembly language as `DEVICE_` prefixed macros.

+#### `is_disk_virtual`

+When `is_disk_virtual` is enabled, there is a certain amount of delay added after flashing firmware binary to make sure the mount was correct.
+This field is not used anymore.
+Daplink uses mbedls to make sure the mount was correct before re-flashing it again.

 #### `supported_toolchains`

 The `supported_toolchains` property is the list of toolchains that support a target.
 The allowed values for `supported_toolchains` are `ARM`, `uARM`, `ARMC6`, `GCC_ARM` and `IAR`.